“Evergreen helped Annie find some comfort and peace throughout the years of battling her illness.”

-There are many individuals in our community coping with caring for a loved one with an illness or with grief, like Dale.
+There are many individuals in our community coping with a life-threatening illness, caring for a loved one with an illness or with grief.
 With your help, we can be there for more people that need us, supporting individuals and their families through illness, death and beyond into bereavement.
 We help families make the most of their precious time together, making memories that will last a lifetime.
-We hope you will become a Friend of Hospice, or make a single donation, to help us be there for more people like Dale and her family.
+We hope you will become a Friend of Hospice, or make a single donation, to help us be there for more people like Annie and her family.

 Supporting your local hospice